Low or no data? Visit zero.govt.nz, scroll down the page then click on our logo to return to our site and browse for free.

-Your doctor will want to find out the underlying cause of your delirium, so will ask about your symptoms and your medical history, as well as do a physical examination and blood tests.
+Your healthcare provider will want to find out the underlying cause of your delirium, so will ask you, your friends or loved ones about your symptoms and your medical history.
+They will also do a physical examination and blood tests.

 If you have mild symptoms you will receive treatment at home for the underlying cause of the delirium.
-If you have severe delirium, you may be admitted to hospital and receive medication.
+If you have severe delirium, you may be admitted to hospital and receive medicines.

 The following may help you or someone you are caring for with delirium:

-- reminders of the time or day, such as clocks and calendars
+- reminders of the time or day, eg, clocks and calendars

-- making sure hearing aids and glasses are nearby
+- making sure to use hearing aids and glasses

 - enough sleep, healthy food, water, movement and regular use of the toilet.

-The PINCHES ME Kindly(external link) approach can be useful to help avoid delirium in elderly and sick people:
+The PINCHES ME Kindly(external link) approach can be useful to help avoid delirium in older people and sick people: